MohassinHussain/fylz/README.md

-# Archivenvo - File Sharing Platform 🔒
+# FYLz - File Sharing Platform 🔒

-**Archivenvo** is a file-sharing platform designed for temporary file exchanges.
+**FYLz** is a file-sharing platform designed for temporary file exchanges.
 Built using modern web technologies, it ensures that shared files are stored for only a fixed amount of time before being automatically deleted, maintaining privacy and security.

 ## 📁 About the Project
-Archivenvo allows users to upload files, share access codes, and download files within a short time frame.
+FYLz allows users to upload files, share access codes, and download files within a short time frame.
 Once a file is uploaded, it is stored securely in the database and automatically deleted after **5 minutes** to ensure sensitive data isn't retained longer than necessary.

 ## 🚀 Features
 - **File Uploading**: Users can upload files through a simple and intuitive interface.